hmgu-itg/imputationserver-doc/docs/create-reference-panels.md

+# Before you read

+Please note that this documentation is currently outdated.

 # Create a Reference Panel

 This tutorial will help you to create your own reference panel and integrate it into Helmholtz Munich Imputation Server (HMIS).